 - Internationality and background – using internationality and cultural diversity as a strength

-Women in management
+More women in management positions

 People with disabilities